TestStack/TestStack.FluentMVCTesting/README.md

 Any questions, comments or additions?
 --------------------------

-Leave an issue on the GitHub project or a comment on my [blog](http://robdmoore.id.au/blog/2012/05/29/fluentmvctesting-fluent-terse-and-maintainable-asp-net-mvc-controller-testing/).
-Also, feel free to send through a pull request.
+Leave an issue on the [GitHub project](https://github.com/TestStack/TestStack.FluentMVCTesting/issues) or send a [pull request](https://github.com/TestStack/TestStack.FluentMVCTesting/pulls).